bokgyeong/bokgyeong.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Department of Statistics at the Pennsylvania State University.
-I am currently working with Dr. Murali Haran.
+I am currently working with Dr. Murali Haran and Dr. John Hughes.

 I received my M.A. in Applied statistics from Yonsei University in South Korea in 2018 and worked with Dr. Taeyoung Park.
 I received my B.A. in Business administration and Applied statistics from the same in 2016.